Vets-Who-Code/vets-who-code-app/src/data/blogs/why-devsecops-is-a-perfect-match-for-veterans.md

 ---
-title: "Why DevSecOps is a Perfect Match for Veterans: Transitioning from Military Precision to Tech Innovation"
+title: "Why DevSecOps is a Perfect Match for Veterans"
 postedAt: "2023-11-29T08:00:00.000Z"
 author: "Jerome Hardaway"
-description: "Unveiling how veterans can seamlessly transition into the tech industry through DevSecOps.
-This post explores the alignment of military skills with DevSecOps demands and offers a beginner-friendly guide for veterans to embark on this new career journey."
+description: "Discover how DevSecOps offers a unique opportunity for veterans transitioning into tech.
+This article highlights the synergy between military skills and DevSecOps, providing a roadmap for veterans seeking a new career in this dynamic field."
 image:
     {
         src: "https://res.cloudinary.com/vetswhocode/image/upload/f_auto,q_auto/v1701300055/devsecops_mxck8o.png",